IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 ### Subsequent Changes

 This governance action represents the first part of a proposed two-step increase of 25% to both `maxTxExecutionUnits[memory]` and `maxBlockExecutionUnits[memory]`.
 A subsequent governance action will propose to increase `maxTxExecutionUnits[memory]` to 17,500,000 units and `maxBlockExecutionUnits[memory]` to 77,500,000 units.
-To comply with the current guardrails, that governance action would need to be enacted no less than 2 epochs after the enactment of this proposal.
+To comply with the current guardrails, that governance action would need to be enacted no less than 2 epochs after the enactment of this governance action.

 ## Consistency with Guardrails